AsmaaAamir/CI_PP3_RPS/README.md

 Users can register to creat a new user by choosing the option from the login menu.
 The user will be prompted for their username and password in that order.
 The validation process involves both values.
 - Username must only contaon the leters a-z and can be no longer then 10 characters.
 - Password can be anywhere from 6 to 10 charaters.
-It can also inculde a capital letter and the digits 0-9. once registration is complete, the user is greeted with a notice that they have successfully registered and gives the choice to play or go the home page.
+It can also inculde a capital letter and the digits 0-9. <br />

+once registration is complete, the user is greeted with a notice that they have successfully registered and gives the choice to play or go the home page.

 #### Game and Plat again